Poker Rules – Basic Poker Card Game Rules for Beginners

 Poker rules

-You must have heard about poker a lot of times.
-But, are you aware of the game rules?
-In this article, we highlight 8 key rules from Robert’s rules of poker.
-Here are 8 essential poker rules you should know about before you start playing:
+You must have heard about poker many times.
+But are you aware of the game rules?
+In this article, we highlight 8 key rules from Robert’s Rules of Poker.
+Here are 8 essential poker rules you should know before playing.

 You need to pay the complete buy-in for a poker game.
 Unless stated otherwise, a full buy-in cap for poker is at least 10 times the highest bet for the game.
 As per Poker rules, a complete buy-in pot-cap or no-cap poker is 40 times the minimum bring-in (typically the size of the big blind).
 There is also a single short buy-in per game available.